-Notes for the course

-"Mathematics of Signals, Networks, and Learning"
+A Tour Through the "Mathematics of Signals, Networks, and Learning" Lecture Notes for Spring 2025

-Spring 2023

-Afonso S. Bandeira & Antoine Maillard
+Afonso S. Bandeira bandeira@math.ethz.ch

-bandeira@math.ethz.ch & antoine.maillard@math.ethz.ch

-Last update: June 5, 2023
+Last update: June 4, 2025

+In Preparation:

+These notes are in preparation and being updated.
+This version was compiled on June 4, 2025.

 Course overview

 This is an introductory course to Mathematical aspects of Data Science, Machine Learning, Signal Processing, and Networks.
+One of the main goals of this course is to highlight the interaction between different areas of (pure) mathematics, in the context of problems motivated by Data Science and related topics.
+It is a "Theorem-Proof" based Mathematics course.

-Course Coordinator: Pedro Abdalla Teixeira
+Course Coordinator: Petar Nizic-Nikolac

-pedro.abdallateixeira@ifor.math.ethz.ch
+petar.nizic-nikolac@ifor.math.ethz.ch

 The contents of the course will be updated as the semester progresses, and the following list is subject to many possible changes.

 1. Unsupervized Learning and Data Parsimony: